Hibs game off after positive tests

 Last updated on .From the section Hibernian

-Hibernian's Scottish Premiership game at Ross County has been postponed because of positive Covid-19 tests within the Edinburgh club's squad.
+Hibernian's Scottish Premiership game at Ross County has been postponed after two of the visitors' players were found to have Covid-19.

-Two first-team players tested positive in the latest round of testing just hours before kick-off on Saturday.
+The duo - who are both asymptomatic - returned positive lateral flow tests at 10:00 BST on Saturday, having been on one of two buses that travelled north to Dingwall on Friday.

-Hibs add in statement that: "They have been in close contact to a number of other players in the squad that travelled to Dingwall."
+With everyone else who shared that bus deemed a close contact and required to self-isolate, Hibs informed the SPFL that they would be unable to field a team and asked for a postponement.

 - Scottish Premiership team news & stats